-Boot sequence (older systems) POST (Power-On Self Test) Low-level check of PC hardware.
+Boot sequence POST (Power-On Self Test) Low-level check of PC hardware.
 BIOS (Basic I/O System) Detection of disks and hardware.
-Chain loader GRUBGRUB stage 1 is loaded from the MBR and executes GRUB stage 2 from filesystem.
-GRUB chooses which OS to boot on.
-The chain loader hands over to the boot sector of the partition on which resides the The chain loader also mounts initrd, an initial ramdisk (typically a compressed ext: filesystem) to be used as the initial root device during kernel boot; this makes possil kernel modules that recognize hard drives hardware and that are hence needed to m Linux kernel Kernel decompression into memory.
-Kernel execution.
-Detection of devices.
-The real root filesystem is mounted on $/$ in place of the initial ramdisk. init Execution of init, the first process (PID 1).
+Chain loader GRUB GRUB stage 1 is loaded from the MBR and executes GRUB stage 2 from filesystem.
+GRUB prompts the user to select a Linux kernel.
+The chain loader hands over to the boot sector of the partition on which resides the OS, then executes the corresponding kernel image.
+Linux kernel If the kernel image follows the initrd scheme, the chain loader mounts initrd, an initial ramdisk (typically a compressed ext2 filesystem, with its driver compiled statically into the kernel) to be used as the initial root device during kernel boot; this makes possible to load kernel modules that recognize hard drives hardware and that are hence needed to mount the real root filesystem.
+Afterwards, the system runs /linuxrc with PID 1.
+If the kernel image follows the initramfs scheme (available from Linux 2.6.13 onwards) instead, the system loads into memory initramfs, a cpio-compressed image, and unpacks it into an instance of tmpfs in RAM.
+The kernel is decompressed into memory and executed.
+The system detects any attached device.
+The real root filesystem is mounted on / in place of the initial ramdisk. init In SysV machines, the kernel executes init, the first process (PID 1).
 The system tries to execute in order /sbin/init, /etc/init, /bin/init, and /bin/sh; if none of these succeeds, the kernel panics.
-Startup The system loads startup scripts and runlevel scripts.
-Login If in text mode, init calls the getty process, which runs the login command that asks the user for login and password.
+Then the system loads startup scripts and runlevel scripts.
+In systemd machines, the kernel executes systemd (PID 1).
+The system mounts filesystems and swap partitions, and starts low-level services (sysinit.target).
+The system sets various timers, paths, and sockets (basic.target).
+The system loads default.target, which is either multi-user.target i.e. console login in text mode or graphical.target i.e. graphical login.
+Login If in text mode, the system calls the getty process, which runs the login command that asks the user for login and password.
 If in graphical mode, the X Display Manager starts the X Server.